fraaaaa4/logix/README.md

 ![testfire1](https://github.com/fraaaaa4/logix/assets/87281326/2f8e67ec-76cd-4c54-a39d-20ea1e7a6bf0)

+-REMINDER- Logix's repo contains also the repo for Gramlex under the Gramlex branch.
+If you want to use Gramlex for now, download the latest version of Logix.

 Logix is a simple and easy to use Prolog/LISP/etc. text editor with syntax highlighting and many other features.

 # Current version